Did you know?

 Appearance

-As we’ve said in brief, sea otters are small marine mammals, measuring 40–65 inches long and weighing 16–40 kg (35–90 pounds) when fully grown.
-However, they are better known for their thick, luxurious fur, with up to 1 million hairs per square inch.
+Sea otters are small marine mammals, measuring 40–65 inches long and body weight of 16–40 kg (35–90 pounds) when fully grown.
 Their streamlined body shape with a round head, small ears, and large, expressive eyes also stand out.

 Besides, these wonderful creatures are popular for their short, sturdy legs with webbed feet.
 Sea otters also have tails that they use with incredible ease to propel themselves through the water.